 Gaskets are generally used to seal the perimeter of the infill units and external pressure plates hold the units in position.

 With the exception of some ladder frame systems, assembly of the full stick built facade is undertaken on site.

 The characteristics of a unitised system are similar to the stick system with the major difference being the use of pre-fabrication techniques.
 Unitised systems use factory assembled units that comprise of framing, fixings, infill panels, seals and gaskets.
 Units are lifted into position by cranes where they are aligned and fixed to brackets that are attached to the concrete floor slabs.

 An example of a unitised system is PwC Tower on Quay Street, Auckland.
 This tower has more than one unitised system and the central vertical strip of flush glazing differs slightly in its construction to the remainder of the facades.
 You can find out more on the exact system types on the Thermosash website.

 Unitised curtain wall systems are generally quicker to install than stick systems and they require a smaller site installation team.
 There are also far fewer site sealed joints with this system which means the risks associated with poor joint installation, and subsequent leaks, are greatly reduced.

 The factory assembly of the units in these systems often produces a better quality facade that also allows the building to be enclosed quicker.
 However, framing for these systems is generally more complex and this comes with a price tag.

 Further Examples of Stick Built and Unitised Facades:

 On The Face Of It Blog Series:

-Blog #3 will look at the differences between pressure equalised and water managed facade systems.
+The next blog, Blog #3, will look at the differences between pressure equalised and water managed facade systems.